Agentic Exploration of Physics Models

 Furthermore, we test the agent's ability to self-critique by asking it, for each mechanical system, to identify in which of multiple conversations it performed best (stars in \Cref{fig:eom_stats}).
-When the correct model was found at least once, the agent reliably selects that conversation.
-However, when none of the proposed models was exactly correct, the agent often does not choose the conversation corresponding to the highest $R^2$ value.
+When the correct model was found at least once, the agent reliably selected that conversation.
+However, when none of the proposed models was exactly correct, the agent often did not choose the conversation corresponding to the highest $R^2$ value.
 Instead, it tends to prioritize qualitative agreement, such as the existence of bound and unbound trajectories, over purely quantitative fit quality.

-It is important to note that even in a real experimental setting one would be able to verify the quality of the solution discovered by the agent without knowing the ground truth, by comparing the agent's theory with new experimental data.
-Therefore, one can boost the effective success rate of the agent by running several explorations and picking the best-performing model (in all but two of the scenarios of \Cref{fig:eom_stats}, this leads to the correct solution, as it is among the five runs).
+It is important to note that even in a real experimental setting, one can verify the quality of the solution discovered by the agent without knowing the ground truth by comparing the agent's theory with new experimental data.
+Therefore, one can boost the effective success rate of the agent by running several explorations and picking the best-performing model (in all but three of the scenarios of \Cref{fig:eom_stats}, this leads to the correct solution, as it is among the five runs).

 To understand which components of the SciExplorer are essential, we perform ablation studies.
 Depending on the physical system, both the plotting and coding tools are crucial for consistent performance.
 To test the importance of tool access, we compare a given exploration run of our agent against a conversation where an LLM without access to tools is initially provided with visualizations for the same number of experiments, but now with randomly chosen initial conditions.
 In this case, the LLM cannot recover the correct model.
-Interestingly, we also find that GPT 5 pro\,\cite{gpt5} performs much better than Gemini 2.5 pro\,\cite{gemini} (for details see \Cref{sup:ablation}).
+Interestingly, we also find that GPT~5\,\cite{gpt5} performs much better than Gemini 2.5 pro\,\cite{gemini} (for details see \Cref{app:ablation}).